godsgood33/point-tracker/README.txt

 You can either delete it yourself or if they visit the View My Activity page (/my-activity/?chal={linkcode}), they will be able to delete it themselves

+= How can I create a custom page =

+After you've created a challenge, copy the unique code for that challenge.
+Create a new page at Pages -> Add New.
+Give it a name and whatever content you'd like.
+Then where you'd like to put the challenge form simply type `[challenge chal={challenge code you copied}][/challenge]`, then publish the page.
+That is all.

 = I'd like a leader board =

 One will be available in Point Tracker Pro releasing soon